 The location is quite odd, the name belying the location.
 It’s not in Annecy old town by the lake at all, but in a suburban street, almost hidden away.
 Worth seeking out.

-Two Michelin Stars, and deserving of very single one.
+Two Michelin Stars, and deserving of every single one.
+[2019 update – 3 Michelin Stars]

 Restaurant with rooms Clos des Sens